fullstackwiki/fullstackwiki/web/about/readme.md

-# WebDev.docs
+# Fullstack.wiki

 ## Charter

-WebDev.docs is a repository of documentation for how to build reliable, accessible, cross-platform Web applications.
+Fullstack.wiki is a repository of documentation for how to build reliable, accessible, cross-platform Web applications.

 This repository includes all the broad categories of content: